Introduction

 FAQs

-• Risks include potential device damage, overheating, reduced battery life, and voiding your warranty.
+- Risks include device damage, overheating, reduced battery life, and voiding your warranty.